mym0us3r/Chronogram/README.md

 ----------------------------------------------------------------------
 **Contributors:**
-Zeus, the 30-day-old puppy guarding the source code :)
+ZEUS, the 30-day-old puppy guarding the source code :)
 ----------------------------------------------------------------------
 **Credits & Inspiration:**
 This project was inspired by projects like instagrapi, toutatis and instainsane.